awwx/meteor-wiki/[WIP]-Getting-started-with-Auth.md

 ## Preface
+QUICK GLIMPSE: http://auth-todos.meteor.com.
+XXX full diff to change

 NOTE: Auth is currently kept on a separate [auth branch](https://github.com/meteor/meteor/tree/auth).
-If you want to use this functionality you need to follow the [Slow Start instructions](https://github.com/meteor/meteor#slow-start-for-developers).
+If you want to use this functionality you need to have a local copy of the Git repository.
+See [Slow Start instructions](https://github.com/meteor/meteor#slow-start-for-developers) for more details.

 XXX explicit messaging about it not being final, and we will be available for questions, etc; if you are willing to dive into meteor, this is for you. if you want it to be